FooBartn/Ucs-Puptr/README.md

 ### `Remediate` (bool)

-* Tells Vester in which mode to operate.
+* Tells PUPTR in which mode to operate.
 * Set to `$false` to report on differences without any remediation.
 * Set to `$true` to report on differences while also trying to remediate them.